Customer Experience

 Licensing

-Licensing gives legal rights to parties within international markets to use your company’s name and other intellectual property to sell your product.
+Licensing allows others to use your company’s name and intellectual property to sell your product in global markets.
 A licensee can produce and sell products under your name or offer services using your brand.
 In exchange, you get royalties or other payments.
 It can be an effective way of entering a market, especially if you’re a service business that needs a local workforce or your products would benefit from local manufacturing.

-A downside of licensing is how a licensee behaves towards customers, the quality of their output, and how they market your product can affect the brand.
-Thorough due diligence is needed to find potential partners.
-Brands that come to the table with detailed research on their new market are much more likely to solidify essential factors for a successful licensing partnership.
+You need to conduct thorough due diligence to find potential partners.
+Brands that come to the table with detailed research on their target audience are much more likely to solidify essential factors for a successful licensing partnership.

 Franchising